COMHIS/cerl/topic.md

 ---
-title: "Topic preprocessing summaries"
+title: "Subject topic preprocessing summaries"
 author: "Leo Lahti"
-date: "2016-03-06"
+date: "2016-04-04"
 output: markdown_document
 ---

-## Topics
+## Subject topics

+  * 0 unique subject topics
+  * 0 documents assigned to at least one subject topic (NaN)

-Top-20 topics and number of documents for each.
-In total, there are 0 unique topics and 0 documents assigned to one or more topics (NaN).
+Top-20 subject topics and number of documents for each.

 ```